Argus Self Storage Advisors Completes Sale of High-Quality Self-Storage Portfolio in Tulsa MSA - PR.com

 "This deal commanded strong market interest with multiple competitive bidders, reflecting the ongoing demand for well-positioned self-storage assets in Oklahoma," said Jared Jones, CCIM, Managing Broker/Principal at Jones Investment Real Estate.
 "The transaction was completed near replacement cost, underscoring the resilience of the self-storage sector and the continued emphasis on price discovery in the market."
 Strategically located in high-growth submarkets within a top 55 MSA, the portfolio aligns with broader investment trends favoring self-storage assets with scalable, remote management solutions.
 The sale further confirms that appropriately priced self-storage opportunities in Oklahoma remain in high demand among investors.

-For additional details on this transaction or upcoming investment opportunities, please contact Jared Jones, CCIM at 918-948-3941 or jjones@selfstorage.com.
+For additional details on this transaction or upcoming investment opportunities, please contact:

 Based in Denver, Colorado, Argus Self Storage Advisors (Argus) was formed in 1994 to assist owners and investors of self-storage with their real estate needs.
 Through the years, Argus has assembled a network of real estate brokers experienced in self-storage and income property investments.
 Now the largest self-storage brokerage network in the United States, the Argus network has 36 Broker Affiliates covering nearly 40 markets.
 These brokers are able to meet the needs of self-storage investors and owners whether it is acting as a buyer’s agent or listing and marketing a property.
 For more information call 1-800-55-STORE or visit www.argus-selfstorage.com.